sst/guide/_chapters/creating-a-ci-cd-pipeline-for-serverless.md

 - Our repo will be connected to our CI/CD service.
 - Any commits that are pushed to the `production` branch will be automatically deployed to the `production` stage.
+- Any PRs will be automatically deployed as preview environments.

 Our workflow is fairly simple.
 But as your team grows, you'll need to add additional dev, staging, or preview environments.